 The code governs all campuses of the university.
-However, students attending regional campuses, centers, or institutes are advised to consult their local resources for additional information or rules pertaining to those locations, which may create hearing bodies or processes for the locations, consistent with these rules.
+Students attending regional campuses, centers, or institutes are advised to consult their local resources for additional information or rules pertaining to those locations.

 The university reserves the right to administer the code and proceed with the hearing process even if the student withdraws from the university, is no longer enrolled in classes, or subsequently fails to meet the definition of a student while a disciplinary matter is pending.
+The university may, within its discretion, place a hold or other notation on the student's transcript while the matter is pending.